The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 Pro Tip

-If you have trouble squatting deep in the goblet squat you can place your heels on small plates, which will allow your ankles to travel more freely through deeper ranges of motion.
+If you have trouble squatting deep in the goblet squat, you can place your heels on small plates, which will allow your ankles to travel more freely through deeper ranges of motion.

 8. Hack Squat

-The hack squat requires a special piece of equipment that looks like a ‘standing leg press’.
+The hack squat requires a special piece of equipment that looks like a ‘standing leg press.'

 You perform the hack squat on a sled that allows you to squat on a 45-degree angle.

-Furthermore, many lifters benefit using the hack squat if they have restrictions squatting deeper in the traditional squat.
-It’s much easier to obtain greater ranges of motion using the hack squat.
+Furthermore, many lifters benefit from using the hack squat if they have restrictions squatting deeper in the traditional squat.
+It's much easier to obtain greater ranges of motion using the hack squat.

 How To Do It